 - Keep going until you reach the guru bead.

 - Express thanks for the meditation and take a moment to contemplate.

-There is a specific way to hold Buddhist prayer beads and how to move them between your fingers.
+There is a specific way to hold and move Buddhist prayer beads.
 Like so:

 - Hold the prayer beads in your dominant hand with the tassel of the mala facing towards you

 - The first bead (the one you begin on) is the one to the right of the guru bead

 - Gracefully turn the beads in your fingers (without using your index finger, which is the finger of the ego) as you make your way to the next bead.
 Preferably turn the beads with your thumb.

 - You should hold the mala beads in a controlled but gentle way.